-If System Restore stuck or hung up on Initializing restoring the Registry in Windows 11 or Windows 10, then here’s what you need to do to get out of the mess.
+If System Restore is stuck or hung up on Initializing, Finished, Restoring the Registry or Restarting in Windows 11 or Windows 10, then here’s what you need to do to get out of the mess.
 The first advice in the case of System Restore taking a long time is to give it a bit more time.

 System Restore stuck or hung up

-If your System Restore is stuck, here is how to stop System Restore, and yet keep the system safe.
+If your System Restore is stuck on Initializing, Finished, Restoring the Registry or Restarting, here is how to stop System Restore, and yet keep the system safe.
 There are three ways you have to move forward:

 - Press the Power button for 10 seconds